bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 In 1974, the funds originally reserved for the expressways were reallocated to support public transit projects, [including](https://www.proquest.com/bostonglobe/docview/294482286/9B381B7014444861PQ/2?accountid=9675):

+{{< figure src="/uploads/2022-09-16/full-corridor.jpeg" caption="This [Southwest Corridor Development Plan](https://collections.leventhalmap.org/search/commonwealth:7h14d598d) identifies development sites and choices made jointly by public agencies and local residents for each parcel." class="figure-right" >}}

-* A Red Line extension from Harvard to Alewife, including a new station Quincy Adams
+* A Red Line extension from Harvard to Alewife, including a new station at Quincy Adams
-* A new $743 million Orange Line and Amtrak-commuter rail extension, as well as 4.1-mile linear park, along the proposed route of the Southwest Expressway
+* A new $743 million Orange Line and Amtrak-commuter rail extension, as well as 4.1-mile linear park, along the proposed route of the Southwest Expressway.

-{{< figure src="/uploads/2022-09-16/full-corridor.jpeg" caption="This [Southwest Corridor Development Plan](https://collections.leventhalmap.org/search/commonwealth:7h14d598d) identifies development sites and choices made jointly by public agencies and local residents for each parcel. " class="figure-center" >}}
+Today, the [Southwest Corridor Park](https://www.mass.gov/locations/southwest-corridor-park) includes 11 playgrounds, 2 spray pools, 7 basketball courts, 5 tennis courts, 2 street hockey rinks, 2 amphitheaters, and 6 miles of trails for all to enjoy.

 > The anti-highway movement across the Boston metropolitan area included many efforts, actions, and stories that are not included in this article.
 We encourage you to continue your own research on the subject, using objects from our [collections](https://www.leventhalmap.org/collections/) and the collections housed on [Digital Commonwealth](https://www.digitalcommonwealth.org/).